oeuvre

 Preliminary Heuristic Evaluation

 To begin our discovery phase, my project manager and I collaborated to conduct a heuristic evaluation of the current iteration of Oeuvre.
-A heuristic evaluation is a great way to quickly highlight usability issues in a given interface design by comparing it to Jakob Nielsen's 10 Usability Heuristics — a set of high-level rules of thumb for good UX based on human behavior and psychological studies.
 While a heuristic evaluation is not a replacement for observation-based user research, it enables us to quickly identify pain points in our product before proceeding with the discovery and ideation process.

 Our team set our scope as a evaluating the product as clients booking an appointment through Oeuvre.
 After conducting our individual evaluations, my project manager and I touched base and identified three heuristics in particular that would be the most impactful to address in the next iteration of Oeuvre's design:

-What our team found to be the most glaring issue with Oeuvre was the lack of any user onboarding process.
-Signing up with an account immediately throws the user into the home screen without and tour, tutorial, or assistance to get the client started with the experience.
+Help and Documentation: The lack of any user onboarding process immediately throws the user into the home screen without any product tour, tutorial, or assistance to get clients started.

 2025 — Keith Vega — Made with love and gratitude in California.